Algebraic Goodwillie spectral sequence

 \subsection{Taylor tower of a free Lie algebra}

 In this section we compute the Goodwillie layers $D_n(\free)$ of the free simplicial restricted Lie functor $\free$ and we show that $\free$ is an analytic functor.
-This would follow essentially from the Hilton-Milnor theorem.
+This would follow essentially from the Hilton--Milnor theorem.

 Let $L_n=L(x_1,\ldots, x_n)$ be a free (isotropic) Lie algebra (i.e. $[x,x]=0$ for $x\in L$) over the integers generated by symbols $x_1,\ldots, x_n$ and let $B_n\subset L_n$ be the Hall basis for $L_n$, see e.g.~\cite[p.~512]{Whitehead_elements}.
 Then a word $w\in B_n$ is an iterated Lie bracket